sjdv1982/seamless/zen.md

 Seamless Zen
 ============

+Checksums are best.

 Cells are good, files are bad, URLs are ugly.

-All state is in cells, unless it is local.
+All state is in cells, unless it is ephemeral.

 Always be prepared to rebuild from cells.

+History doesn't matter.

+Random generators must not be random.

-More than two numbers don't add up, nor do they multiply
+More than two floating numbers don't add up, nor do they multiply

-Random generators cannot be random.

 Execution takes as long as it has to.

-Watch the state of now, don't watch the news.
+Errors can always happen, but wrong answers are unforgivable.

 Importing libraries is good, as long as they are external.

-Structures hold, classes manipulate.
+Structures hold, schemas validate, classes manipulate.

 APIs and GUIs are good, unless they hide things away.